yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 If those photos are not prepared early, it would be a mad rush to find sufficient amount of relevant photos.
 Precious time to lose in an event-packed wake proceedings.

-My family wasn't aware of this so we had a mad rush to scrounge through my grandmother's ancient photo albums.
+My family wasn't aware of this so we quickly had to scrounge through my grandmother's ancient photo albums.
 Thankfully we knew at least where they were kept.
 However, given the analog photos of decades ago, lots of manual scanning and cropping work had to be done.

-Even if the FD does not provide this kind of video montage service, it can also be nice touch to do some kind of Powerpoint slide show of the photos.
+Even if the FD does not provide this kind of video montage service, it can also be nice touch to do some kind of Powerpoint slide show with the photos.

 ## When the eventuality happens